DomDavis70/comic-viewer/README.md

 Next, I set up the task definition.
 I had 2 containers being ran in this task.
 I also created log groups for both containers.
 Ex.
 Frontend.
 <img width="1099" alt="Pasted Graphic" src="https://github.com/DomDavis70/comic-viewer/assets/42983767/d0bac764-bfe7-478c-a19c-22ad4c4e2bcf">

+I had a choice to run a task or a service.
+A task would just be a single instance of the task with the specified defintion.
+A service would be necessary for running a fleet of tasks, but since we just need a single frontend and backend container at all times, I just ran a single standalone task.